ZadokhinDima/system-design-primer/solutions/system_design/Instagram/README.md

 ## Step 1: Outline use cases and constraints

-> Gather requirements and scope the problem.
-> Ask questions to clarify use cases and constraints.
-> Discuss assumptions.

-Without an interviewer to address clarifying questions, we'll define some use cases and constraints.

 ### Use cases

 #### We'll scope the problem to handle only the following use cases